 Outside of programming, I love spending time with my wife Senta and kids.
 Whether it’s going to dinner and a movie or exploring fun things to do as a family in and around Charlotte.

-If you’d like to know more about me, feel free to drop me a line; I’d love to chat!
+If you’d like to know more about me, feel free to reach out at anthony[at] anthonygharvey [dot] com; I’d love to chat!